AlekhyaSasi/MyWritings/python-create-a-class.md

 ## What is a class?

 A class is a logical template to represent objects.
-In addition to functions or methods that perform related operations, a class can contain properties that represent state.
+In addition to functions or methods that perform related operations, a class can contain properties that represent the state.
 Objects are instances of such classes representing one or more entities.
 The process of creating an object from a class is called instantiation.
 A single class can be instantiated several times representing several objects.

 #### Example